liparose/homework-1/README.md

 ├── references         <- Data dictionaries, project explanations, and all other explanatory materials.
 │
 ├── reports            <- Generated analysis as HTML, PDF, etc.
-│   └── figures        <- Generated graphics and figures to be used in reporting │
+│   └── figures        <- Generated graphics and figures to be used in your presentation │
 ├── requirements       <- The requirements file for reproducing the analysis environment, e.g. a `environment.yml` file